 Michael’s Deliverance and the End Times

-5 Then I, Daniel, looked, and two others stood, one on each side of the river bank.
+5 Then I, Daniel, looked, and there stood two others, one on each side of the river bank.
 6 One said to the man clothed in linen, who was above the waters of the river, “How long will it be to the end of these wonders?”

 7 I heard the man clothed in linen, who was above the waters of the river, when he held up his right hand and his left hand to heaven, and swore by him who lives forever that it will be ‘for a time, times, and a half’ and when they have finished shattering the power of the holy people, all these things will be finished.

-8 I heard, but I didn’t understand.
+8 I heard, but I did not understand.
 Then I said, “My lord, what will be the outcome of these things?”

 13 “But go your way until the end; for you will rest, and will stand in your inheritance at the end of the days.”

 1 John 4

 Testing the Spirits